aquasecurity/trivy/docs/misconfiguration/iac.md

 The specified directory can contain mixed types of IaC files.
 Trivy automatically detects config types and applies relevant policies.

-For example, the following example holds IaC files for Terraform, Kubernetes, and Dockerfile in the same directory.
+For example, the following example holds IaC files for Terraform, CloudFormation, Kubernetes, and Dockerfile in the same directory.

 ``` bash
 $ ls iac/